- What Is Threema?

 But, which one is the better choice for you?
 In this article, we compared Threema and Signal to see how they stack against each other in various categories.

-What is Threema?
+What Is Threema?

 Founded in late 2012, Threema is an instant messaging app that relies on end-to-end encryption to deliver the safest messaging experience.
 The very name “Threema” has end-to-end encryption built-in – EEEMA stands for “End-to-end Messaging Applications”.

-The app has more than four million users worldwide and is currently available in several languages, including French, German, Italian, and Russian.
+The app has more than 11 million users worldwide and is currently available in several languages, including French, German, Italian, and Russian.
 In recent years, the company has released several related products: Threema Gateway, Broadcast, Education, and Threema Work, which we’ll cover later.

-This year, the app introduced encrypted video calling that’s marketed as particularly safe, since the calls rarely pass through Threema’s servers.
+In 2020, the app introduced encrypted video calling that’s marketed as particularly safe, since the calls rarely pass through Threema’s servers.

-What is Signal?
+What Is Signal?

 Signal’s popularity and growth have often spiked in periods of political and societal instability, as its end-to-end encryption is perfect for having secure conversations.
 It’s currently available on desktop, as well as both Android and iOS operative systems.